 The project is needed in order to accommodate projected growth in employment east of US 101, as the existing east-west connections in the City of South San Francisco are anticipated to not be able to accommodate future traffic demands.
 Additionally, there are few non-vehicle transportation options that cross US 101 within or adjacent to the project area.

-Other alternatives were considered but eliminated as they did not meet the project's purpose and need.
-These alternatives are discussed in Section 1.3.6 below.
+The identification of the preferred alternative is discussed in Section 1.3.6.
+Other alternatives were considered but eliminated because they did not meet the project's purpose and need, and are described in Section 1.3.7.